The giant in random graphs is almost local: Asymptotics and properties of the giant

-There are related notions of local convergence, such as {\em local weak convergence}, where \eqref{LCP-def} is replaced by the {\em expectation} of the left-hand side converging to those on the right hand side, and {\em local almost sure convergence}, where the convergence in probability in \eqref{LCP-def} is replaced by convergence almost surely.
-For our purposes, local convergence in probability is the most convenient, for example since it implies that the neighborhoods of {\em two} uniformly chosen vertices are close to being independent (see e.g., \cite[Corollary 2.18]{Hofs21}), which is central in our proof.
+There are related notions of local convergence, such as {\em local weak convergence}, where \eqref{LCP-def} is replaced by the convergence of {\em expectations}, and {\em local almost sure convergence}, where the convergence holds almost surely.
+For our purposes, local convergence in probability is the most convenient, for example since it implies that the neighbourhoods of {\em two} uniformly chosen vertices are asymptotically independent (see e.g., \cite[Corollary 2.18]{Hofs24}), which is central in our proof.